Elf Visual Discrimination Game for Preschoolers

 You only need a few supplies to set up this game, which are:

-To set up this game you just need a few supplies:
+To set up this game, you need a few supplies:

 Print each page using white cardstock.
 Cut out the spinner and laminate it.
-Laminate the recording sheet or place it in a dry-erase pocket, to make them last longer.
-Attach the arrow with a Brad paper fastener, or use a transparent spinner.
+Laminate the recording sheet or place it in a dry-erase pocket to make it last longer.
+Attach the arrow with a Brad paper fastener or use a transparent spinner.

 Students can play the Elf Visual Discrimination Game independently or in pairs.